n-zeplo/ui-dev-workshop-exercise/README.md

   npm install
   gulp
 ```
+(if gulp is not found then you need to install the gulp CLI tool globally with `npm install -g gulp`)

-then open http://localhost:8080/workshop/workshop.html in a browser.
+then open [http://localhost:8080/workshop/workshop.html](http://localhost:8080/workshop/workshop.html) in a browser.

 # Iteration One
 ## Requirements